-302 2.5.2 Convolutional Neural Network coupled with Support Vector Machine 303 (CNN+SVM)
+305 2.5.2 Convolutional Neural Network coupled with Support Vector Machine 306 (CNN+SVM)

-304 SVM is a machine learning method based on structural risk minimization and Vapnik- 305 Chervonenkis (VC) dimension theory (Cortes and Vapnik, 1995).
-It has been widely 306 used in image processing, pattern recognition, fault diagnosis, prediction and
+307 SVM is a machine learning method based on structural risk minimization and Vapnik- 308 Chervonenkis (VC) dimension theory (Cortes and Vapnik, 1995).
+It has been widely 309 used in image processing, pattern recognition, fault diagnosis, prediction and

-307 classification (Burges, 1998), which can help to capture key samples and eliminate 308 redundant samples by finding the optimal hyperplane.
-Compared with neural networks, 309 which rely on large training samples and tend to fall into local optima, SVM can achieve 310 global optima with a simpler model structure (Hanczar et al., 2010; Matykiewicz and 311 Pestian, 2012).
-However, the SVM-based classifier requires manual input of image 312 features.
+310 classification (Burges, 1998), which can help to capture key samples and eliminate 311 redundant samples by finding the optimal hyperplane.
+Compared with neural networks, 312 which rely on large training samples and tend to fall into local optima, SVM can achieve 313 global optima with a simpler model structure (Hanczar et al., 2010; Matykiewicz and 314 Pestian, 2012).
+However, the SVM-based classifier requires manual input of image 315 features.
 Therefore, we coupled CNN and SVM to achieve automatic discharge classification.
-Image features extracted by CNN (i.e., the output of the 5th CNN pooling 313 314 layer) were fed into SVM classifiers to calculate discharge.
-The extracted image features were coded with "one-vs-all" scheme, and the linear kernel function was 315 316 selected for SVM classifier with hinge loss.
+Image features extracted by CNN (i.e., the output of the 5th CNN pooling 316 317 layer) were fed into SVM classifiers to calculate discharge.
+The extracted image 318 features, coded with a "one-vs-all" scheme, were used to train binary SVM classifiers.
+319 Specifically, one SVM classifier with a linear kernel function was trained for each 320 discharge class to distinguish that class from the rest.
+The hinge loss function was 321 employed to optimize the entire model by maximizing the margin between discharge 322 classes.

-318 2.4.3 Convolutional Neural Network coupled with Random Forest (CNN+RF)
+324 2.4.3 Convolutional Neural Network coupled with Random Forest (CNN+RF)

-319 RF (Tin Kam, 1995) is a flexible machine-learning algorithm that combines the output 320 of multiple decision trees to reach a single result.
-Each decision tree depends on the 321 values of a random vector sampled independently and with the same distribution for all 322 trees in the forest (Breiman, 2001; Panda et al., 2009).
-It is an integrated algorithm of 323 the Bagging type (Aslam et al., 2007) that combines multiple weaker classifiers, and the final result is obtained by voting or averaging to improve accuracy and 324 325 generalization performance.
-We here used an RF with 350 decision trees and five decision leaves.
-The coupling method of CNN+RF is similar to CNN+SVM, using the 326 327 same pooling outputs of CNN as the inputs of RF discharge classifiers.
+RF (Tin Kam, 1995) is a flexible machine-learning algorithm that combines the output of multiple decision trees to reach a single result.
+Each decision tree depends on the values of a random vector sampled independently and with the same distribution for all trees in the forest (Breiman, 2001; Panda et al., 2009).
+It is an integrated algorithm of the Bagging type (Aslam et al., 2007) that combines multiple weaker classifiers, and the final result is obtained by voting or averaging to improve accuracy and generalization performance.
+We here used an RF comprising 350 decision trees and five decision leaves for discharge calculation.
+The coupling method of CNN+RF mirrors that of CNN+SVM, using the same pooling outputs of CNN as inputs for RF discharge classifier.
+RF is trained to assign optimal weights to each decision tree and leaf without a specific loss function.

-2.6 Model evaluation metrics 329
+337 2.6 Model evaluation metrics